Research and Development at the University of Texas at Austin

 Dr. Reyes received a bachelors degree in Latin American History and Education and a Ph.D. in Education Policy & Administration from the University of WisconsinMadison.
 From 1985 to 1986, Dr. Reyes served on the faculty at the University of Kansas, Lawrence, after which he returned to the University of WisconsinMadison as a member of its faculty, where he stayed until 1990.
 In December 1990, Dr. Reyes joined The University of Texas at Austin, serving as a member of the faculty of the Department of Educational Leadership and Policy.

 Professional recognition for Dr. Reyes includes several notable distinctions.
+In 2018, he received the Roald Campbell Lifetime Achievement Award from the University Council for Educational Administration (UCEA) a national consortium of higher education institutions dedicated to improving education policy and administration.
+He was president of UCEA in 1991.
+Dr. Reyes received the Past Presidents Award for leading the UCEA in 1992.
 The National Academy of Education selected Dr. Reyes as a fellow.
-In 2007, Dr. Reyes received the Past Presidents Award for leading the University Council for Educational Administration, a national consortium of higher education institutions dedicated to improving education policy and administration.
 Dr. Reyes received the Distinguished Faculty Award from the Texas Association of Chicanos in Higher Education.
-He has also been named to numerous national committees to review the quality of university programs, such as the Ohio Board of Regents Review for Education Programs.
+He has also been named to numerous national committees to review the quality of university programs, including the Ohio Board of Regents Review for Education Programs.

 Dr. Reyes is married to Gloria C. Reyes, a former kindergarten teacher.
 They have two adult sons, Pedro Jr., who works for Travis County and Adalberto Damian, who works with the federal government.
 They reside in Austin and San Antonio respectively.
 In his spare time, Reyes enjoys reading and traveling with his family.
 Museums are always at the top of the list of destinations.
 When not at work, Dr. Reyes enjoys teaching and playing with his grandchildren.